 - Flexibility.
 If your schedule changes, you go on vacation, get sick, move, or change jobs, you can still see your therapist—provided you have an internet connection.
 No rescheduling or extra time and money spent commuting is required.

 - Cost.
-Online therapists may offer more affordable rates than in-person therapists, especially if they offer online therapy that takes insurance or work for an online mental health therapy company like BetterHelp or ReGain.
+Online therapists may offer more affordable rates than in-person therapists, especially if they offer online therapy that takes insurance or work for an online mental health therapy company.

 - Comfort.
 You can see your online therapist from literally anywhere, including your couch or bed.
 And you don't have to worry about awkward waiting room encounters.